fragarco/abasc/docs/en/abasc.md

 | param2    | IX+2, IX+3       |
 | param3    | IX+0, IX+1       |

 Finally, you can append the `ASM` clause to the declaration of a function or subroutine.
-This indicates that the entire routine is written in assembly and that the compiler does not need to allocate or manage temporary memory for it.
+This indicates that the entire routine is written in assembly and that the compiler does not need to allocate or manage temporary memory (heap) for it.

 ```basic
 SUB cpcSetColor(i, c) ASM